ryanfaircloth/bindplane-op/docs/www/integrations/processors/extract_metric.md

 ---
-title: Count Logs
+title: Extract Metric
 category: 636c08e1212e49001e7a3032
 parentDoc: 636c0a0cddea2a005d14423a
-slug: count-logs
+slug: extract-metric
 hidden: false
 ---

-## Count Logs Processor
+## Extract Metric Processor

-The Count Logs Processor can count the number of logs matching some filter, and create a metric with that value.
+The Extract Metric Processor can look at all logs matching a filter, extract a numerical value from a field, and then create a metric with that value.
 Both the name and units of the created metric can be configured.
 Additionally, fields from matching logs can be preserved as metric attributes.

 ## Supported Types